NEC Baby Formula Attorneys

 - 2019 – Cochrane published a study of more than 1,900 babies who were born prematurely that found cow’s milk-based formulas were seven times more likely to lead to NEC than breast milk.

 - 2021 – Journal of The American Academy of Pediatrics published information that premature infants who were given only breast milk had a reduction in NEC by 77%.

 - 2021 – Pediatrics and Child Health published a study that found breast milk reduced the incidence of NEC in premature infants.

-These studies were well known by Enfamil and Similac; however, the companies failed to warn doctors and parents about the risks associated with their cow milk formulas and NEC.
-The companies failed to place a warning on the formulas and may have even tried to cover up the link between their baby formula and NEC.
+These studies were well known by Enfamil and Similac.
+And yet, they failed to warn doctors and parents about the risks associated with their cow milk formulas and NEC.
+They didn’t place a warning on the formulas and may have even tried to cover up the link between their baby formula and the life-threatening disease.